OsbornePro/NovaKey-Daemon/docs/daemon/troubleshooting.md

 ## “Nothing types” / injection fails
 ### Linux
 - Wayland may block injection depending on compositor and security settings.
-- Try X11, or rely on clipboard fallback where appropriate.
+- Try X11, or rely on clipboard path where appropriate.

 ### macOS
 - Accessibility permissions are often required for injection.